raulromeroruiz/landing-page/README.md

-# Work Flow Landing Page
+# Workflow for Landing Pages
-This flow use Node.js and gulpjs to create landing pages, quickly and easily.
+This flow use Node.js and Gulp to create landing pages, quickly and easily.
 This process automatize tasks to generate html files (with pugjs), css files (with stylus) and optimize js files (with uglify).
-This layout use Bootstrap v4 how grid base and [Slick](https://kenwheeler.github.io/slick/) for slider function.
+The layout use Bootstrap v4 how grid base and [Slick](https://kenwheeler.github.io/slick/) for slider function.

 ## Requirements
 - Node.js 14.15.0 (If you have another version top, can use [nvm](https://github.com/nvm-sh/nvm))
 - Gulp Cli 2.2.0 (Until last update this doc)
-- Gulp 4.0.5 (Until last update this doc)
+- Gulp 4.0.2 (Until last update this doc)
-- Browser Sync
+- Browsersync
 - Yargs
 - PugJS
 - Stylus